novuhq/novu/docs/docs/overview/quickstart/get-started-with-nestjs.md

 # NestJS Quickstart

-Learn how to integrate Novu into your NestJS project on the fly and send notifications across different channels (SMS, Email, Chat, Push).
+Learn how to use Novu to quickly send multi-channel (SMS, Email, Chat, Push) notifications from a NestJS app.

 In this Quickstart, you will learn how to:
 - Install the Novu Node.js SDK via npm.